-There’s lots of talk these days about whether NLP is pseudoscience.
+There’s lots of people talking these days asking, “Is NLP pseudoscience”?
 Claims have been made.
 So-called researchers are sneering at the “pseudoscience of NLP.”

 NLP trainers are up in arms.
 The debate is very real, as it affects the lives of good people who use NLP to help others.
 Calling NLP pseudoscience, officially and publicly, has a direct, negative impact on the field.